yashamonkar/yashamonkar.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD Student in the Earth and Environmental Engineering Department at Columbia University in the City of New York.
+I am a fourth year PhD student in the Earth and Environmental Engineering department at Columbia University in the City of New York.
-My advisor is Prof. Upmanu Lall and I work at the Columbia Water Center, Earth Institute.
+My current research interests are in the renewable energy transition and understanding the variability and within these systems along with a focus on climate risk.
-My research interests are in the Renewable Energy transition and Water Resources with a focus on Climate Risk.
+My past research has been on mining, water pollution and their interactions with local communities.
-My past research has been on Mining, Water Pollution and their interaction with local communities.
+I am advised by Prof. Upmanu Lall and work at the Columbia Water Center (CWC), a research center within the Earth Institute.

 [Download CV here](http://yashamonkar.github.io/files/Academic_CV.pdf)